Bloch-Lorentz magnetoresistance oscillations in delafossites: Introduction

 \paragraph{Recent experiment observed magnetoconductance oscillations in the out-of-plane transport similar to the AB effect.}

-Recent experiments looked into the out-of-plane transport of \ce{PdCoO2} \citep{Putzke2019}, the setup and magnetoconductance results shown by Fig.~\ref{fig:exp}.
+Recent experiments studied the out-of-plane transport of \ce{PdCoO2} \cite{Putzke2019}, with the setup and the measured magnetoconductance shown in Fig.~\ref{fig:exp}.
 Magnetoconductance was measured with the magnetic field applied in the plane of the delafossite layers and the current passing out-of-plane.
-Surprisingly, the results showed oscillations with a magnetic field whose nature is not clear.
-At first sight, the oscillations follow similar behaviour to the Aharanov-Bohm effect.
-The frequency is controlled by the flux quanta going through the loop defined between the adjacent conducting atomic layers and the width of the sample.
-Despite the apparent similarity with the Aharanov-Bohm, it is not able to explain these observations.
-Firstly, it would require hopping between layers only at the edges of the sample.
-Furthermore, these loops would need to be somehow decoupled.
-Lastly, the temperature dependence shows these oscillations persist up until \SI{60}{\kelvin}, which would imply an impressive resilience of the coherence to temperature.
-A better explanation is required.
-A calculation of the oscillations by Putzke \emph{et al.} relies on a tight-binding Hofstadter model with Kubo formula.
-The approach reproduces the results, however, due to its numerical nature, offers limited insight into the nature of the phenomenon \citep{Putzke2019}.
+Surprisingly, the magnetoconductance showed oscillations with a magnetic field similar to the Aharonov-Bohm effect, and therefore appearing to be of quantum origin.
+The period of the oscillations corresponded to adding a flux quantum through the area $Wc$ with $W \sim \SI{5}{\micro\meter}$ the width of the sample and $c$ the spacing between the adjacent conducting layers.
+Given that the oscillations persist up to elevated temperature of \SI{50}{\kelvin}, this result is remarkable compared with \emph{e.~g.} quantum Hall interferometers, where coherence at micron length scale vanishes below \SI{100}{\milli\kelvin} \cite{dphestimate}.

+\paragraph{Hofstadter model with Kubo formula explains the phenomenon but leaves open the question of the origin of the remarkable phase coherence.}

+Simulations performed by Putzke \emph{et al.} confirmed that the oscillations of Kubo conductivity with Aharonov-Bohm periodicity indeed appear in a minimal tight-binding model that combines high anisotropy with magnetic field~\cite{Putzke2019}.
+Based on this observation, Ref.~\cite{Putzke2019} attributed the oscillations to long-range coherence of the delafossite layers ($l_\phi \geq $\SI{10}{\micro \meter}) and separately ruled out multiple semiclassical or macroscopic origins of these oscillations.
+The manuscript therefore opens a question about the possible origins of this unusual long length and high temperature phase coherence.
+The coherent origins of the phenomenon also require closed trajectories, and are therefore hard to reconcile with boundary scattering at the strongly disordered sample boundaries\footnote{The samples in Ref.~\cite{Putzke2019} were produced using focused ion beam lithography, and therefore have a few \si{\nm} amorphous layer at the boundary}.

 \paragraph{Magnetoconductance oscillations originate as a consequence of the shape of the semiclassical trajectories as opposed to an interference pattern.}